 The Kurdish language that was spoken mainly during the Kurdish Sassanian Empire (3rd-7th Century AD), known as Pahlawani Kurdish, has been falsely re-named as “Middle Persian”.

-Overwhelming evidence shows that the language of the Median Empire (7th-6th Century BCE) was Kurdish, and that the language of the Avesta scripture (since the early 2nd Millennium BCE) was Kurdish.
+Overwhelming evidence shows that the language of the Median Empire (7th-6th Century BCE) was Kurdish, and that the language of the Avesta scripture (since the early 2nd Millennium BCE) was spoken by Kurds.

 Names for the Kurdish settlement area